baillielab/sequential-gwas/docs/src/ukb_merge.md

 - covariates containing the current age and sex of individuals
 - ancestry estimates: via the 1000 Genome Project

-It is assumed that you have installed the required dependencies as explained in [Working with the UKB RAP](@ref).
+It is assumed that you have installed the required dependencies as explained in [UKB RAP](@ref).

 ## 1. Uploading Inputs